tikv/website/content/blog/monthly-december-2019.md

 TiKV 3.1.0 is now in beta, with a stable release coming soon!
 This includes new major features like follower read and distributed backup/restore.

 Follower read will allow clients to read data from followers in a region, reducing pressure on the region leader.
-Distributed backup and restore are a long awaited feature to make it more practical and efficient to both prepare for the worst, and handle when it does happen.
+Distributed backup and restore is a long-awaited feature to make TiKV more practical and efficient to both prepare for the worst, and handle it if it does happen.

 ## Reading materials

 Tang Liu wrote an in depth article about [how TiKV handles read and write operations](https://tikv.org/blog/how-tikv-reads-writes/) over on the TiKV blog.

-Yuanli Wang wrote about recent work on [AutoTiKV](https://pingcap.com/blog/autotikv-tikv-tuning-made-easy-by-machine-learning/), a tuning tool for DBAs to help them find the ideal workload settings for their TiKVs.
+Yuanli Wang wrote about recent work on [AutoTiKV](https://pingcap.com/blog/autotikv-tikv-tuning-made-easy-by-machine-learning/), an AI-powered tuning tool for DBAs to help them find the ideal workload settings for their TiKVs.

 Back in October Dongxu Haung wrote about how TiDB is using TiKV's [pessimistic transaction feature](https://developpaper.com/talking-about-tidbs-new-features-pessimistic-transactions/).
 We missed it then, so as part of a "better late than never" idea, we've included it here.